Non payment of business rates

 Once we issue a summons we’ll only consider setting up a special repayment plan over the remaining months of the financial year and no further.
 This will be on the condition we obtain a liability order from the magistrates court.
 We will include the court costs in the repayment plan.

 It is very unlikely you will need to attend the hearing in person.
-Please contact us on 0300 304 8000 if you want to talk to us after getting a summons.

 If the court grants a liability order we will pass the case to our enforcement agent for collection.
 You can avoid this happening by agreeing a repayment plan with us.